A Lifting principle of curves under exponential-type maps: Introduction

-{\bf Main Theorem.} {\em Let $E(\equiv \exp_p):\mathcal{D}\subset T_pM\rightarrow M$ denote the exponential map at $p\in M$ for some semi-Riemannian manifold $(M,g)$.
-Then, any path in $M$ whose initial point lies in the image of $E$ admits a partial quasi-lift which is either global or inextensible as a path.
-Moreover, if $E$ has the continuation property, the partial quasi-lift can be chosen to be global.}
+{\bf Main Theorem.} {\em Let $\exp_p:\mathcal{D}\subset T_pM\rightarrow M$ be the exponential map at $p\in M$ for a semi-Riemannian manifold $(M,g)$.
+Then, any smooth regular curve in $M$ whose initial data lie in the image of $d\exp_p$ admits a partial quasi-lift that is either global or inextensible as a path.
+Moreover, if $\exp_p$ satisfies the continuation property, the quasi-lift can be chosen to be global.}

 Our proof is quite technical.
 Therefore, we briefly summarize here the main steps and ideas of our approach.